AlexanderMykulych/coya/README.md

 - 💡 generate a diagram from any programming language
 - ✨ animate diagram, like in PowerPoint
 - 🔨 use a powerful editor
-- 🧰 use vscode extension
+- 🧰 use vscode extension (in development)

 ![](./assets/example.gif)